How Guitar Tube Amplifiers Work

 The 5E3P Tweed Proluxe features a dual 6L6GT tube push-pull output stage and fixed bias.
 The signal flow is very similar to the 5F1 Champ and is shown using orange arrows.
 Red arrows show the power flow.
 Right input jacks are the 'Normal/Mic' channel, left are 'Bright/Instrument' channel.
 Upper jacks are 'Hi' and the lower are -6dB 'Lo.'
 The tone control's 500pF capacitor is a high frequency volume bypass 'bright cap' which keeps low volume from becoming too dark.
 The 0.0047µF capacitor is a standard tone low pass filter that bleeds high freqs to ground as the tone control is turned down.
 Volume and tone controls interact with one another.

 In the diagram below the tube's glass shell holds a vacuum.
+A vacuum is needed to keep the electrodes from burning--the same reason it's needed in a light bulb.
 The DC power source on the right applies high voltage DC (250 volts for the 12AX7 preamp tube) to the Load Resistor which lowers the voltage at the tube's 'plate.'
 The tube's cathode is grounded so there is up to 250 volts between the plate and cathode.
 The positive charge on the plate would love to pull electrons from the grounded cathode but they cannot jump the gap between them--yet.

 Vacuum Tube Triode Amplifier